tonyputi/runitonce/README.md

 ## Run the unit test

-Type `make test` to run the unit test already present to the project
+Type `make test` to run the unit test already present to the project Type `make dusk` to run the dusk test already present to the project Type `make testall` to run all the unit and dusk present to the project

 ## Postman